Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 4 and more

 (picks via SportsLine's computer model unless otherwise noted)

-Kupp has cleared his receiving line in three of the past five games where his team has been the underdog.
-SportsLine's model is projecting 61 receiving yards for him on Thursday.
-Combine picks for a parlay on Boom Fantasy for a potential payout of around 6.7x.
+Higgins has gone over his receiving yards market in four of his last five games when on the road and playing a team with a losing record, boasting an average of 66 receiving yards per game in those matchups.
+SportsLine's model is projecting 67 yards of receiving against the Broncos on Monday.
+Combine picks for a parlay on Boom Fantasy for a potential payout of around 5.7x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Boom Fantasy.